 ~ Update ~

 Bob shocked just about everyone when he released the straight-faced Christmas In The Heart in 2009.
 Pretty dreadful, though.

 - Lou Reed

 With or without the Velvet Underground, this would be cool.
-Sorry, "Christmas
+Sorry, "Xmas

-In New York" (from one of his last great records, New
+In February" (from one of his last great records, New

 York, 1989) doesn't count.

 Lou died in 2013.
 So, "Xmas

 In February" is the best we got.
 That's the price you pay when you invade...